tetcoin/ink-docs/docs/datastructures/hashmap.md

 If there's no value on the contract storage we will insert a new one; on the contrary if there is an existing value we will only update it.

-ink!
+pro!
 HashMaps expose the well-known `entry` API that we can use to achieve this type of "upsert" behavior:

 ```rust